BurendoUK/burendo-aws-labs/wordpress-via-iac/README.md

 Hashicorp Configuration Language is something that is in essence easy to pick up, but the 'resource' blocks are not something you'll ever need to memorise as they are all available to find on the official [Terraform Provider Documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).

 # The Lab
+Efforts have been made to ensure the product of this Lab only uses free-tier services.
+Unfortunately, we aren't able to guarantee this.
+Consider setting a budget & remember to remove all unused resources to avoid further costs.

 For this lab we are going to work in three parts: